sqlmapproject/sqlmap/Usage.md

         --suffix=SUFFIX     Injection payload suffix string
         --tamper=TAMPER     Use given script(s) for tampering injection data

     Detection:
-        These options can be used to specify how to parse and compare page content from HTTP responses when using blind SQL injection technique
+        These options can be used to customize the detection phase

         --level=LEVEL       Level of tests to perform (1-5, default 1)
         --risk=RISK         Risk of tests to perform (0-3, default 1)